ddarriba/modeltest/README.md

 ## Discussion group

-Please use the jModelTest discussion group for any question: http://groups.google.com/group/modeltest-ng
+Please use the ModelTest discussion group for any question: http://groups.google.com/group/modeltest-ng

 ## Download